 Lost Social Security Card

-It’s not important to have a Social Security card; it’s only important to know your Social Security number.
+It’s not important to have a Social Security card on your person; it’s only important to know your Social Security number.
 You don’t want identity thieves to have your Social Security number, so don’t carry it in your wallet.
 Keep it in a safe place at home.

 The good news is that it’s free and relatively easy to replace a Social Security card.
 You can learn more on the Social Security website.